clearspace-team/screen-time-notifier-example/README.md

    ```

 3. Configure your API credentials:

-   - Sign in to [The Screen Time Network](https://www.thescreentimenetwork.com/) and create a handle
    - Copy your API key and Webhook Secret from the [API docs](https://www.thescreentimenetwork.com/api)
    - Fill in the constants at the top of server.ts